-Table 30 Feature results (Compact) contained in the MAGE-ML (FEATURES table)
+Table 16 Feature results (Compact) contained in the MAGE-ML (FEATURES table)

-Quant Type Features (Green) Features (Red) Options Description SQT glsLowPMTScaledUp rlsLowPMTScaledUp 1 = Low 0 = High For XDR features, this is an integer indicating if the low PMT value was used for the calculations, or the high value.
-SQT glsFeatNonUnifOL rlsFeatNonUnifOL g(r)IsFeatNonUnifOL = 1 indicates Feature is a non-uniformity outlier in g(r) Integer indicating if a feature is a NonUniformity Outlier or not.
-A feature is non-uniform if the pixel noise of feature exceeds a threshold established for a "uniform" feature.
-SQT glsBGNonUnifOL rlsBGNonUnifOL g(r)IsBGNonUnifOL = 1 indicates Local background is a non-uniformity outlier in g(r) The same concept as above but for background SQT glsFeatPopnOL rlsFeatPopnOL g(r)IsFeatPopnOL = 1 indicates Feature is a population outlier in g(r) Boolean flag indicating if a feature is a Population Outlier or not.
+Quant Type Features (Green) Features (Red) Options Description SQT glsBGNonUnifOL rlsBGNonUnifOL g(r)IsBGNonUnifOL = 1 indicates Local background is a non-uniformity outlier in g(r) The same concept as above but for background SQT glsFeatPopnOL rlsFeatPopnOL g(r)IsFeatPopnOL = 1 indicates Feature is a population outlier in g(r) Boolean flag indicating if a feature is a Population Outlier or not.
 Probes with replicate features on a microarray are examined using population statistics.
 A feature is a population outlier if its signal is less than a lower threshold or exceeds an upper threshold determined using a multiplier (1.42) times the interquartile range (i.e., IQR) of the population.
-SQT glsBGPopnOL rlsBGPopnOL g(r)IsBGPopnOL = 1 indicates local background is a population outlier in g(r) The same concept as above but for background SOT gBGSubSignal rBGSubSignal gBGSubSignal = gMeanSignal - gBGUsed Background-subtracted signal To display the values used to calculate this variable using different background signals and settings of spatial detrend and global background adjust, see Table 34 on page 254.
+SQT glsBGPopnOL rlsBGPopnOL g(r)IsBGPopnOL = 1 indicates local background is a population outlier in g(r) The same concept as above but for background SQT gBGSubSignal rBGSubSignal gBGSubSignal = gMeanSignal - gBGUsed Background-subtracted signal To display the values used to calculate this variable using different background signals and settings of spatial detrend and global background adjust, see Table 20 on page 190.
+SQT IsManualFlag Boolean flag that describes if the feature centroid was manually adjusted.

-Table 30 Feature results (Compact) contained in the MAGE-ML (FEATURES table)
+Table 16 Feature results (Compact) contained in the MAGE-ML (FEATURES table)

-Quant Type Features (Green) Features (Red) Options Description SQT IsManualFlag Boolean flag that describes if the feature centroid was manually adjusted.
-SOT glsPosAndSignif rlsPosAndSignif g(r)isPosAndSignif = 1 indicates Feature is positive and significant above background Boolean flag, established via a 2-sided t-test, indicates if the mean signal of a feature is greater than the corresponding background (selected by user) and if this difference is significant.
-To display variables used in the t-test, see Table 34 on page 254.
-SQT glsWellAboveBG rlsWellAboveBG Boolean flag indicating if a feature is WellAbove Background or not Feature passes $g(r)$ IsPosAndSignif and additionally the $g(r)$ BGSubSignal is greater than $2.6g(r)$ BGSDUsed.
+Quant Type Features (Green) Features (Red) Options Description SQT glsPosAndSignif rlsPosAndSignif g(r)isPosAndSignif = 1 indicates Feature is positive and significant above background Boolean flag, established via a 2-sided t-test, indicates if the mean signal of a feature is greater than the corresponding background (selected by user) and if this difference is significant.
+To display variables used in the t-test, see Table 20 on page 190.
+SQT glsWellAboveBG rlsWellAboveBG Boolean flag indicating if a feature is WellAbove Background or not Feature passes g(r)IsPosAndSignif and additionally the g(r)BGSubSignal is greater than 2.6g(r)BGSDUsed.